-Agile is not just for software anymore.
+Agile is not just for team projects or software development.

 Yes, three weeks.
 Here is what you need to do:

-2. Break it down now (y'all)
+2. Break it down now

 Since a sprint is only going to be one day long, break down each item in your backlog into tasks you can accomplish in one day.